Positive Ricci curvature on simply-connected manifolds with cohomogeneity-two torus actions: Main results

-Galaz-Garc\'ia and Searle proved in \cite{Galaz-Garcia2010} that, if $M$ is a closed $(n+2)$-dimensional simply-connected Riemannian manifold with non-negative sectional curvature and an effective isometric torus action of cohomogeneity two, then $n\leqslant 4$.
-Thus in dimension $7$ and above, the metrics given by Theorem~\ref{T:MAIN_THM} have positive Ricci curvature but cannot have non-negative sectional curvature.
-We point out that closed, simply-connected manifolds with a smooth effective cohomogeneity-two torus action are \emph{polar}, i.e. there exists an immersed submanifold which intersects all orbits orthogonally (see \cite[Example~4.4]{Grove2012}).
-Polar manifolds, which include closed cohomogeneity-one manifolds, are special in that one can reconstruct them out of the isotropy group information (see \cite{Grove2012}).
-It would be interesting to determine whether any other polar manifolds admit invariant metrics with positive Ricci curvature.
+Closed, simply-connected manifolds with a smooth effective cohomogeneity two torus action are \emph{polar}, i.e.\ there exists an immersed submanifold which intersects all orbits orthogonally (see \cite[Example~4.4]{Grove2012}).
+Polar manifolds, which include closed cohomogeneity one manifolds, are special in that one can reconstruct them out of the isotropy group information (see \cite{Grove2012}).
+It would be interesting to determine whether any other polar manifolds admit (invariant) metrics with positive Ricci curvature.

-In the case of cohomogeneity 3 actions (not necessarily by tori), Wraith has shown that there exist $G$-manifolds with any given number of isolated singular orbits and an invariant metric of positive Ricci curvature; the corresponding result is also true in cohomogeneity $5$, provided the number of singular orbits is even (see \cite{Wraith2014}). \\
+Although our examples admit smooth effective torus actions of cohomogeneity two, the metrics they support are invariant under a cohomogeneity four action.
+In the case of cohomogeneity three actions (not necessarily by tori), Wraith has shown that there exist $G$-manifolds with any given number of isolated singular orbits and an invariant metric of positive Ricci curvature; the corresponding result is also true in cohomogeneity five, provided the number of singular orbits is even (see \cite{Wraith2014}).
+For further background on manifolds with positive Ricci curvature, we refer the reader to \cite{CW}. \\

-Recall that a closed smooth manifold $M$ has \emph{almost non-negative curvature} if for any $\varepsilon>0$ there exists a Riemannian metric $g_\varepsilon$ on $M$ whose sectional curvatures $\sec(g_\varepsilon)$ and diameter $\diam(g_\varepsilon)$ satisfy the inequality $-\varepsilon < \sec(g_\varepsilon)\cdot\diam(g_\varepsilon)^2$.
-Schwachh\"ofer and Tuschmann showed in \cite{ST} that any closed smooth cohomogeneity-one manifold with finite fundamental group admits invariant Riemannian metrics with positive Ricci and almost nonnegative sectional curvature simultaneously.
-In our case, it is not difficult to show, using the Gau\ss-Bonnet Theorem and a volume comparison argument on the orbit space, that a closed smooth simply-connected manifold with an effective cohomogeneity-two torus action with five or more orbits with isotropy $T^2$ (equivalently, whose orbit space has at least five vertices) cannot be almost non-negatively curved. \\